NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ~~~~~~~~~~~~~~~~~~

 If entering air leakage as natural ACH or CFM, additional information is entered in ``/HPXML/Building/BuildingDetails/Enclosure/AirInfiltration/AirInfiltrationMeasurement``.
+Natural ACH or CFM represents the annual average infiltration that a building will see.

   ====================================  ======  =====  ===========  =========  =======  =================================
   Element                               Type    Units  Constraints  Required   Default  Notes